enkidevs/curriculum/Python/Core/the-map-built-in-function.md

   optional_another_input_list, ...)
 ```

-`map` allows us to avoid imperative programming style which often results in more easily legible code.
+`map` allows us to avoid imperative programming[2] style which often results in more easily legible code.
 For example, let's say we have a list of point scores in a game, and we want to add 2 to every score.
 In the imperative programming style, we would do something like this:

 ```python
 scores = [1, 0, 4, 5]